 Settlements.
-During the past year, 21 new settlements (geographical communities) were established, two were reconfigured as a single settlement, and two existing settlements dissolved, a net gain of 18 settlements.
+During the past year, 22 new settlements (geographical communities) were established, two settlements were reconfigured as a single settlement, and two existing settlements (in Kentucky and in Wisconsin) dissolved, a net gain of 19 settlements.
 New settlements are typically small, with only a few families in a single church district (congregation).

 Almost 50 percent of all Amish settlements contain only a single church district.
 Older settlements such as those in the Holmes County, Ohio, and Lancaster, Pennsylvania, areas contain more than 200 districts.
 (See Twelve Largest Settlements.)
 Larger settlements may have several different subgroups whereas smaller ones typically have just one subgroup.

 Districts.
 In North America, the number of districts (congregations), each of which generally consists of 20 to 40 families, grew from 2,442 in 2018 to 2,537 in 2019, an increase of 95 in the twelve-month period.

 Population Trends, 2010-2019.
 The North American Amish population grew by an estimated 92,400 since 2010, increasing from approximately 249,500 in 2010 to 341,900 in 2019, an increase of 37 percent.
 See Population Change 2010-2019 tables for details.
 The Amish population doubles about every 20 years.
 Since 2010, the number of districts has grown from 1,826 to 2,537, an increase of 711 districts.
 The same period saw a net gain of 139 settlements, including settlements in three new states (Idaho, Vermont, and Wyoming) and three new provinces (Manitoba, New Brunswick, and Prince Edward Island).